bch0w/simutils/cluster/readmes/japan_specfem3d_gpu_example.md

 make all
 ```

-## Run Example
+## Run SeisFlows on Wisteria (GPU)

-Run SeisFlows from an interactive environment to ensure no computation done on login node
+Run SeisFlows from an interactive environment to ensure no computation done on login nodes
+Must load required modules and the correct Conda environment

 ```bash
 pjsub -X --interact -g gr58 -L rscgrp=prepost